Pitso4859/Pitso4859/README.md

 # 👋 Hi there!
-I'm **Pitso Nkotolane**
+I'm **Pitso Nkotolane Gintos**
 ![Waving](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

 ---

 ## 💼 About Me
-I am a **final-year IT student** at Vaal University of Technology with a passion for **Java development, Spring Boot, front-end development, databases, cloud, AI, and networking**.

-I enjoy building **robust applications**, designing **interactive GUIs**, and managing **databases with MySQL and PostgreSQL**.
-I thrive in collaborative environments and love solving problems creatively.
+Hello!
+I'm **Pitso Nkotolane Gintos**, a motivated and analytical **IT graduate** with a completed **Diploma in Information Technology**, passionate about transforming technical knowledge into real-world software solutions.

+I specialize in designing and developing **database-driven and mobile applications** using **Java, Spring Boot, MySQL, and React Native**.
+With a strong foundation in **programming, software development, and networks**, I’ve demonstrated proven ability in **research, data analysis, and teamwork** across multidisciplinary projects.

+My technical expertise spans **full-stack development**, with certifications in **Oracle Cloud Infrastructure DevOps**, **Microsoft Azure Fundamentals**, and multiple **Cisco certifications** in **networking, cybersecurity, and web technologies**.
+I’m passionate about building software that solves real-world problems and delivers exceptional user experiences.

+Currently, I'm eager to join **BBD’s Graduate Programme** to contribute to live projects, learn from industry mentors, and grow into a skilled full-stack software professional within a fast-paced, innovative environment.

+---

 - 🌍 Based in Johannesburg, South Africa
 - ✉️ Contact: [pnkotolane@gmail.com](mailto:pnkotolane@gmail.com)